cuevae/code-katas-php-bubble-sort/README.md

 ## Benchmark

-Once done with the kata you can benchmark your solution by running the `Benchmark.php` from the command line:
+Once done with the kata you can benchmark your solution by running the `Benchmark.php` script from the command line:
 `php Benchmark.php`.

 This script will output the time and memory used y your solution and can be used to compare different implementations of the algorithm.